 When traveling, we love to stay at Airbnb locations.
 All of the places to stay on our Alaska road trip itinerary are Airbnbs.
 This is our personal preference and of course, we want to suggest it to our dear readers!
 Every location included here is trustworthy and a place that we personally have stayed at.
 If you are new, check out our “Beginner’s Guide To Airbnb” and also be sure to browse our post on How To Avoid Airbnb Scams in case you choose to book with someone not recommended here.
 Either way, don’t forget to make use of our FREE Airbnb Coupon worth $40 off your first booking!

 You will start and end your Alaska road trip in the city of Anchorage.
 There are plenty of things to do in Anchorage and the town is full of all the comforts you could ask for such as large grocery stores, a mall, museums, shops etc. while still being very close to all the nature you could possibly want!
+Most Alaska road trip itineraries begin and end in Anchorage because it is convenient and the international airport is nearby.

 If you are looking for some of the best things to do in Anchorage, consider going to the Anchorage Museum which has something for the whole family!
 Fascinating art and cultural exhibits, a planetarium, and an entire kids section make it a great day trip for all ages!
 If you want to see more of the city, Anchorage Trolley Tours is a fun and affordable way to take a tour!
 We learned all about how Anchorage was founded, saw crazy cool local homes, and drove on an actual small plane runway!
 This was certainly one of the most fun Alaska tours in town and one of our favorite things to do in Anchorage.
+Anchorage is a fun and educational place to begin your Alaska road trip!

 Where To Stay In Anchorage